aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 ## Overview

-This tutorial shows you how to deploy an elastic EDA computing cluster based on the IBM Spectrum LSF workload and resource management software that is the de facto standard in EDA computing environments.
-The deployed environment includes all resources required to run a license-free EDA verification workload on a sample design.
+This tutorial shows you how to deploy an elastic EDA computing cluster on AWS based on the IBM Spectrum LSF workload and resource management software and run an EDA logic verification workload within the environment.
+The deployed environment installs and configures the LSF software that you provide, using your licenses, and supplies the necessary EDA software and example design data to run an example EDA verification workload on the AWS Cloud.
 Using standard LSF commands, you will be able to submit front-end verification workload into the queue and observe as LSF dynamically adds and removes compute resources as the jobs flow through the system.

 This tutorial is for IT, CAD, and design engineers who are interested in running EDA workloads in the cloud using IBM's Spectrum LSF.